ruby/www.ruby-lang.org/en/installation/index.md

 For the latest instructions on installing rbenv, check out [rbenv page][rbenv].

 There is similar tool named RVM, described in the next section.
-Check it out too, and choose your confortable one.
+Check it out too, and choose your comfortable one.

 <a name="rvm">